Dr. Kyle Hunt, DDS

 In 1977, Dr. Walter Hunt founded Personal Care Dentistry in a small office space with three employees on Hamline Avenue in Roseville.
 He had just graduated from the University of Minnesota’s School of Dentistry and he was determined to build a different kind of dental practice, one that focused on what he calls the “Golden Rule of Dentistry” – caring for all of his patients the way he would care for his own family.

 Now, 40 years later, Personal Care Dentistry has grown to take up the entire third floor of the office building on Hamline Avenue where he started his practice.
 Four dentists and more than 30 staff blend the latest technology with a gentle touch in a warm, caring and compassionate atmosphere.
 And the entire care team at Personal Care Dentistry still follows the Golden Rule of Dentistry each and every day.
 “We take the time to really listen to our patients and provide close, personal attention to best customize their care,” emphasizes Dr. Hunt.
 “I know the kind of care that I demand as a patient, and that is the kind of care that I strive to provide.
 I call it the ‘Golden Rule Dentistry.’
 It is a philosophy shared by all of our staff members.”

 Dr. Kyle Hunt shares his father’s never-ending quest for excellence in dental care, as do all of the dentists, dental assistants, hygienists and office staff at Personal Care Dentistry.
 It has resulted in a chest full of awards from fellow dentists and consumers, including:

 ◊ ‘Top Dentist’ by Minneapolis St. Paul Magazine for 4 years

 ◊ ‘Top Dentist’ by Roseville Review readers for 9 years

-◊ ‘Top Dentist’ by Minnesota Monthly for the last 3 years
+◊ ‘Top Dentist’ by Minnesota Monthly for 3 years

 ◊ Angie’s List Super Service award for 5 years